Gaurishh/coursera-scraper/ReadMe.md

 **Overview**: This script serves as the final step in the lead generation pipeline, combining classified leads data with extracted contact information to create a comprehensive JSON output file.
 It processes all records from the classified leads CSV, matches them with corresponding contact data files, and structures the information into a sales-ready format with recommendations and contact details.

-**Output**: Generates `output.json` containing structured lead data with website URLs, sales recommendations (course type, confidence score, reasoning), and comprehensive contact details (general contacts, key personnel, and other contacts) for each institution.
+**Output**: Generates individual JSON files in `output/` directory (e.g., `example.com.json`) containing structured lead data with website URLs, sales recommendations (course type, confidence score, reasoning), and comprehensive contact details (general contacts, key personnel, and other contacts) for each institution.

 **Quick Workflow**:

 1. **Data Integration**: Reads classified leads from CSV and matches each lead with its corresponding contact data JSON file based on domain name, processing all available leads systematically.
 2. **Contact Processing**: Structures raw contact data into organized categories (general contacts, key personnel, other contacts), cleaning and validating contact information for sales team consumption.
-3. **Final Output Generation**: Creates a comprehensive JSON file with complete lead information including sales recommendations and structured contact details, providing detailed statistics and coverage metrics.
+3. **Individual File Generation**: Creates individual JSON files for each website with complete lead information including sales recommendations and structured contact details, providing detailed statistics and coverage metrics.

 **Detailed Workflow/Algorithm**: